taxlien-online/taxlien-nft/README.md

-# 📜🏠 NFT for Tax Lien
+# NFT Wallet for ICP.NINJA + Implementation: Tax Lien NFT

+## NFT Wallet

+- There are implementations for ICRC-1 tokens at ICP.Ninja, but there is no anything for ICRC-7

+## 📜🏠 Tax Lien NFT

 A **Lien** is a legal right to keep possession of property belonging to another person until a debt owed by that person is discharged.
 A **Tax Lien** is imposed by law on a property to secure the payment of taxes.